interactive-matter/TMC26XStepper/README.rst

 * The 'FORWARD'/'BACKWARD' knobs control the direction of your motor

 * The 'ENABLED' Button can be used to switch on or off the motor driver.
-If not enabled the otor can be turned freely.
+If not enabled the motor can be turned freely.
 If enabled it cannot (or hardly) be turned by hand.
-If it is different for you there is smoething wrong with your motor or pin connections, or power supply, or Arduino.
+If it is different for you there is something wrong with your motor or pin connections, or power supply, or Arduino.

 * The 'SPEED' slider let's you select different motor speeds.
 It of course only has effect if the motor is running.

 * The 'MICROSTEPPING' selection can be used to choose various microsteppings (1 for full step to 256 for 1/256th stepping).
 Obey that the maximum achievable motor speed is also determined by your micro stepping.
-The Arduino is only able togerneate step impulses up to a certain frequency
+The Arduino is only able to gerneate step impulses up to a certain frequency

-* The 'STALL GUARD TRESHHOLD' slider with it's + and - buttons can be used to fine tune the load detection of the motor driver.
+* The 'STALL GUARD TRESHOLD' slider with it's + and - buttons can be used to fine tune the load detection of the motor driver.
 If the red line is at the top reduce the setting, if it is at the bottom increase it (and keep in mind that the stall guard value - the red lin - changes with various motor speeds and current settings at the same load).